 Located on the southeastern tip of the Dominican Republic, you’ll find the dreamiest palm-fringed island with a white sandy beach- Saona Island.
 The scenery is hands-down like something that’s out of a postcard.
 The sea has various shades of turquoise; it’s so clear you can see the ground!

 While it’s technically possible to visit independently, the logistics are time-consuming and confusing if you don’t speak Spanish.
-Reserve a spot on this traveller-approved Saona Island tour takes care of everything: transport, boat, lunch, and stops at the natural sandbank.
-If you’re short on time or visiting in high season, this is by far the easiest way to experience Saona without stress!
+Saona Island tours are the most popular on the island and frequently sell out, especially during the peak months of December to March.
+Reserve a spot on this traveller-approved Saona Island tour, which takes care of everything: transport, boat, lunch, and stops at the natural sandbank.

 Once on the island, you’ll have about 2.30 hours of free time before returning.
 The Saona Island tour includes a sumptuous buffet lunch and a dedicated zone with sunbeds and chairs.
 Below the palm trees, you can relax in a hammock, have another dip in the ocean and more so than not, hide in the shade.